Are you working on a MySQL database and need to import CSV data?

 I’ll try a larger CSV file at the end of this guide and measure the performance, as you’re probably importing a file with more than 3 rows.

-First, open MySQL Workbench and connect to your database.
-Your window should look like this one below.
+Step 1: First, open MySQL Workbench and connect to your database.
+Your window should look like the one below.
 These are from MySQL Workbench on macOS, but the Windows version looks very similar.

 You’ll see the Table Data Import wizard.